storybookjs/frontpage/src/content/recipes/@emotion/styled.md

 export const decorators = [
   withThemeFromJSXProvider({
-    GlobalStyles: GlobalStyle, // Adds your GlobalStyle component to all stories }),
+    GlobalStyles, // Adds your GlobalStyles component to all stories }),
 ];
 ```